What is stress?

 - Try to take pressure off yourself to be perfect.
 Accept that you’re doing the best you can.
 Try not to worry if things aren’t quite the way you want them to be – for example, if your house is messy.

-- Say ‘yes’ to practical help during pregnancy and after your baby is born.
+- Ask for practical help or say ‘yes’ when someone offers practical help during pregnancy and after your baby is born.

-- Try yoga, meditation or relaxation.
-If you can’t get to classes, you can try using an online or smartphone app.
+- Try yoga, meditation, breathing exercises or relaxation.
+If you can’t get to classes, you can look for online videos or use a smartphone app.

 Family and friends